-- C3 The stormwater drainage plan is to address all the issues outlined in the On-Site Stormwater Detention Checklist contained Appendix 1 Engineering Specifications. - C4 Where a drainage easement is required, details of approval of the drainage easement are to be submitted with the development application to demonstrate the consent of respective downstream owners.
+- C3 The stormwater drainage plan is to address all the issues outlined in the On-Site Stormwater Detention Checklist contained Appendix 1 - Engineering Specifications. - C4 On developments wWhere a drainage easement is required, details of approval of the drainage easement are to be submitted with the development application to demonstrate the consent of respective downstream owners.